Where Is Asbestos Commonly Found?

 The mineral was common in insulation, ceiling tiles, pipes, and building materials in schools built before the 1980’s.
 Asbestos in these structures may become disturbed when school buildings undergo renovations or repairs.

-Students, staff, and faculty risk exposure to these airborne fibers when this occurs.
+When this occurs, students, staff, and faculty risk exposure to these airborne fibers.
 Special training is required when maintenance is done in areas containing asbestos to prevent the risk of exposure.
 Student activities like sports may also disturb damaging material containing the toxin.

 While you cannot identify asbestos by sight, you may see small asbestos fibers that look like fuzzy pieces of fraying fabric in damaged materials, such as plastic or cement.
 However, seeing fibers protruding from a product does not mean it contains asbestos.
 Only testing can confirm its presence.